 Novels offer lots of potential ideas for art.
-However, I have only once before written about a novel I was reading for this blog.
+However, I have only once before written a post about a novel I was reading.

-Recently, I started reading The Painted Bridge by Wendy Wallace, and like most really good reads, I am savouring each page like a tender morsel of the creamiest, most luxurious chocolate.
+Recently, I have been enjoying The Painted Bridge by Wendy Wallace, and like most really good reads, I savour each page like a tender morsel of the creamiest, most luxurious silky chocolate.

-The Painted Bridge allows the reader a peek at the Victorian era when men ruled over women and women were disposable commodities.
+The Painted Bridge invites the reader into the Victorian era when men ruled over women and women were disposable commodities.